 As a general rule, only doctoral and some master's programs meet the criteria for bursaries and scholarships.
 Graduate studies in education provide information on scholarships and bursaries for potential students and returning students.
 Information regarding additional forms of financial assistance is available on the Education Financial Resources website.

 I filled out the Application for Consideration for a Graduate Entrance Scholarship.
 Will I be notified if I am unsuccessful?

 The Graduate and Postdoctoral Studies Office notifies only the recipient of an award.

 Will there be a campus orientation?

-Students enrolled in Field Programs' GDE or M.Ed.
-EP programs will get the information they need for their particular programs through e-mail prior to the start of the program and in their first class.
+Students enrolled in Field Programs' GDE or MEd EP programs will get the information they need for their particular programs through e-mail before the start of the program and in their first class.

 How soon will I have to pay for my first course once I’m admitted?